Ioannis Canellos / Using ChatGPT via gptel to make my Emacs nutrition tracker smarter

 Next stop is to create a function that goes to the current org-mode heading, calls the function above to get the nutrients, and then updates the properties of the heading with the nutritional information.

-Creating a function that post processes captured food entries Link to heading
+Creating a function that post processes captured food entries

 1